 What is an after-hours fee?
 An after-hours fee is a fee that results in dropping your dog off or picking your dog up outside of our normal business hours.
 We are staffed 24/7/365, so this is always an option; however we are minimally staffed outside of normal business hours.
 Clients who purchase monthly, half-year, and full-year unlimited daycare packages are not subject to after-hours fees.
 If something comes up and your dog needs to stay late or if you just know you need to drop off early or pick up late, we always appreciate a heads-up by calling, emailing, or telling the front desk staff.
 If a dog is here beyond midnight, they will be checked in to boarding and appropriate fees will apply.
 The price difference between daycare + late fee and one night of boarding is minimal, so depending on your situation, it may make sense to pick up the next day.

 Do you accept puppies?
 We love puppies!
 For their well-being, please do not bring them to us until they are at least 8 weeks old.
 We do require that they complete all rounds of their Rabies and DHPP vaccinations before mixing with the other dogs.
 We also require the Bordetella (kennel cough) vaccination on a 6 month basis.
 For pups that are still too young to have received all of these vaccinations, we have pens available in our lobby areas.
 In these pens, the pups get lots of love from the staff and other clients throughout the day and are let outside periodically for potty breaks.
 After your pup is vaccinated and playing with the others, we require that the dog is spayed or neutered before turning 8 months of age.
 For the safety and well-being of all the pooches in-house, intact dogs beyond 8 months of age are not permitted in the facility.
+We do not consider vasectomies an acceptable alternative to neutering for this policy.

 Where does my dog go to the bathroom?
 Although our facilities are indoor, dogs do not generally view them as an incorrect place to use the bathroom.
 There are lots of doggy smells and areas that encourage urination.
 All of our play areas are under constant human supervision and messes are cleaned up as quickly as possible.
 Although dogs not using the restroom indoors at our facility is extremely rare, we do offer outdoor walks as an addition to any daycare or boarding stay.